mmbman/Katagiri/fukanzazengi-notes.md

 >
 > [SZ] If you want to realize such, get to work on such right now.

-- A better translation might be: “If you want to realize *suchness*, practice suchness immediately.”
-This is close to the translation used at Confluence Zen Center ([external link](https://www.confluencezen.org/fukanzazengi/)), and also close to that used by Zenkatsu Norman Fischer ([external link](https://everydayzen.org/teachings/fukanzazengi-2/)).
-Some justification for this idea follows below.
-- *Renme* (恁麼) is *inmo* (いんも) in Japanese.
+- *Renme* (恁麼) is *inmo* (いんも) in Japanese, in English “such” or “suchness.”
 Note that there is a whole chapter of *Shōbōgenzō* on the subject of *inmo*, titled “*Inmo*”.
-Essentially it is an informal expression of *nyoze* (如是), Sanskrit *tathā*, as in *tathāgata*.
+Essentially *renme* or *inmo* is an informal expression of *nyoze* (如是), which is from the Sanskrit *tathā* (तथा) , as in *tathātā* (“suchness”, “thusness”)  or *tathāgata* (“one who is thus coming and going”; another title of a buddha).
 (Source: Sōtōshū translation of *Shōbōgenzō*, “*Inmo*”.)
-- According to Google, “In Traditional Chinese, 事 (shì) as a suffix generally means "matter," "affair," "thing," "business," or "work".
-When appended to other characters, it transforms a concept, action, or subject into a concrete, abstract, or professional matter.”
-(Source: Google, “meaning of 事 in traditional chinese as a suffix”.)
 - *Jíwù* 急務 means something like “urgent task” or “pressing matter.”
-“Get to work,” although a logical translation, seems to carry some heavy extra “baggage.”
+“Get to work” may be a logical translation of *Jíwù shì* (急務事) but might also carry some unnecessary “baggage” or heaviness.
+- Overall, a better translation might be: “If you want to attain *suchness*, practice suchness immediately.”
+This is close to the translation used at Confluence Zen Center ([external link](https://www.confluencezen.org/fukanzazengi/)), and also close to that used by Zenkatsu Norman Fischer ([external link](https://everydayzen.org/teachings/fukanzazengi-2/)).

 ##### 14